AntigenicStudy/AntigenicMapping/README.md

 The major Python package requirements and their tested versions are in [file](requirements.txt)
 Our experiments were run with Python version 3.9 on Ubuntu 20.04.1.

+## Installation guide
+pip is the recommended installer for this environment.

 ## Data

 ### Amino acid sequences of influenza HA protein